-Unconventional – Role Playing Games (RPG)
+1. Unconventional – Role Playing Games (RPG)

-Senior care facilities have noticed the positive effects of doll therapy has on their dementia and Alzheimer’s diseases patients.
+Seniors who are diagnosed with dementia or Alzheimer’s disease often feel alone.
+Many of them suffer from depression.
+But those who are natural caregivers find comfort and purpose with holding a doll.
+Senior care facilities are noticing the positive effects that doll therapy has on dementia and Alzheimer’s diseases patients.
 Residents who can get aggressive or agitated suddenly feel calm when given a doll.
-This simple concept is so effective, that a lot of senior facilities across the country are adopting this method.
+This simple concept is so effective that a lot of senior facilities across the country are adopting this method.
 One facility even installed a nursery for dolls, filled with books and diapers.

 Have you tried any of these unconventional methods before?
 Share with us in the comments below!